personball/abp-vnext-templates/README.md

 1. Use `SnakeCaseNamingConvention` for postgreSql table names and column names.
 1. config swagger doc IncludeXmlComments to load comment xmls (SNameApplicationContractsModule,SNameApplicationModule,SNameDomainSharedModule)
 1. config `AddSwaggerGenNewtonsoftSupport` to make SwaggerDoc enable `StringEnumConverter`
+1. disable SnakeCaseNamingConvention as it didnt deal with PropertyName from base types or interfaces.
+1. remove docker compose ymls, and update Dockerfile for projects in /host, adapt to k8s.

 # how